ONSdigital/eq-questionnaire-runner/ci/README.md

 ## Deploying the app

-In addition to the environment variables specified in [Deploying the app](../README.md#deploying-the-app), when deploying with concourse the following must also be set.
+In addition to the environment variables specified in [Deploying the app](../README.md#deploying-the-app), when deploying with Concourse the following must also be set.

 | Variable Name                             | Description                                                                          |
 |-------------------------------------------|--------------------------------------------------------------------------------------|